MacareuxDigital/concretecms-upgrade-shell/readme.md

 - -a
 - --absolute

-## 3rd option

-The 3rd option determines if you want to leave the old "concrete" folder or delete it.

-### DO NOT DELETE

-It doesn't delete the old concrete folder

-- [default]
-- -n
-- --do-not-delete

-### DELETE OLD concrete folder

-It deletes old concrete folder.
-Leave nothing behind.

-- -d
-- --delete

 # VARIABLES TO SET

 Once you download the sh file, you must change the where VARIABLES is from line 15